rockballslab/vps-secure/README.md

 ssh vpsadmin@YOUR_VPS_IP -p 2222 -i ~/.ssh/id_ed25519_vps
 ```

-Your VPS is already READY.
-Time to verify!
+Your VPS is secured.
+Time to verify everything is running.

 ---